no-reply/qa-ldf/README.md

 #### Selecting a Triplestore Backend

-The caching server provides several backends for persistent storage, we recommend using the Marmotta backend, but a Blazegraph backend (untested with this gem) is also provided.
-Read the [ActiveTriples::LinkedDataFragments documentation on backend configuration](https://github.com/ActiveTriples/linked-data-fragments#configuration) for more.
+The caching server provides two backends for persistent storage, we recommend using the Marmotta backend, but a Blazegraph backend (untested with this gem) is also provided.
+Read the [ActiveTriples::LinkedDataFragments documentation on backend configuration](https://github.com/ActiveTriples/linked-data-fragments#configuration) for more info on these.
+There is also an in-memory 'repository' backend, used for development / test environments in the sample ldp.yml above.

 #### LDF caching as an external service.